smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 * to obtain Device Capabilities information about SmartAnthill Device from SmartAnthill DB (see :ref:`saoverarch` document for details) at the time of SmartAnthill Device programming or "pairing".
 This method is currently beyond the scope of SmartAnthill Protocols (TODO: should we add it?).
-* to obtain Device Capabilities information via Yocto VM DEVICECAPS instruction (see :ref:`sayoctovm` document for details).
-When Client doesn't have information about Device, it's SACCP request with Yocto VM's DEVICECAPS instruction MUST be <= 8 bytes in size; Yocto VM's SACCP  reply to a DEVICECAPS instruction MAY be larger than 8 bytes if it is specified in the instruction (and if is Device itself is capable of sending it).
+* to obtain Device Capabilities information via Zepto VM DEVICECAPS instruction (see :ref:`sazeptovm` document for details).
+When Client doesn't have information about Device, it's SACCP request with Zepto VM's DEVICECAPS instruction MUST be <= 8 bytes in size; Zepto VM's SACCP  reply to a DEVICECAPS instruction MAY be larger than 8 bytes if it is specified in the instruction (and if is Device itself is capable of sending it).

 One of DeviceCapabilities fields is SACCP_GUARANTEED_PAYLOAD (which is conceptually similar to MTU from IP stack, but includes header sizes to provide information which is appropriate for Layer 7).
 When SmartAnthill Device fills in SACCP_GUARANTEED_PAYLOAD in response to Device Capabilities request, it MUST take into account capabilities of it's L1/L2 protocol; that is, if a SmartAnthill Device supports IEEE 802.15.4 and L2 protocol which doesn't perform packet fragmentation and re-assembly, then the Device won't be able to send/receive payloads which are roughly 80 bytes in size (exact size depends on headers and needs to be calculated depending on protocol specifics), and it MUST NOT report DeviceCapabilities.SACCP_GUARANTEED_PAYLOAD which is more than this amount.